DevKhris/laraarch-repository/README.md

-# **LaravelRepository**
+# **LaraArchRepository"**
-LaravelRepository is a laravel package for implementation of the Repository Design Pattern for abstracting the Models logic, usefull when you need more flexibility and want to preserve the "fat model, skinny controller" approach
+LaraArchRepository is a laravel package for implementation of the Repository Design Pattern for abstracting the Models logic, usefull when you need more flexibility and want to preserve the "fat model, skinny controller" approach

 ## **Installation**